quant-shop/fatalv2/README.md

 Analysis of [fatal police interactions](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/).

-Base data files come from the [Fatal Force Database](https://github.com/washingtonpost/data-police-shootings).

-Shared here are public files for a **Morehouse Community Data Fellowship** research project.
+Base data files come from the [Fatal Force Database](https://github.com/washingtonpost/data-police-shootings) and other sources, such as US Census data.
+Shared here are public files for the **Community Data Fellowship** research projects at [Howard University](https://howard.edu/) and [Morehouse College](https://howard.edu/).

 **Base files**: